 - They can grow over 6 meters in length and reach weights of over 50kgs

 - Southern African Rock Pythons, as with all pythons, are non-venomous

 - It kills by constricting, ambushing and coiling around its prey.
 As ambush predators, they strike quickly and unexpectedly

 - They don’t have fangs but numerous sharp, needle-like fixed recurved teeth with they use to hold onto their prey and immobilise them while they wrap their body around and start squeezing.
 They squeeze tighter each time their prey exhales, lessening the lung capacity with each squeeze.
 The prey eventually dies of asphyxiation

-- African rock pythons can open their mouths quite wide to swallow their prey.
+- Southern African rock pythons can open their mouths quite wide to swallow their prey.
 They always swallow their prey head first and whole, while their stomach acids break it down later

 - They mostly feed on small mammals and birds but have also been known to take down medium-sized mammals like Impala